tbarlow12/projector/docs/commands.md

 ```
 Usage: pjr playbook template [options] [command]

-Discover and use templates from playbook
+Discover and use templates from the code-with engineering playbook

 Options:
   -h, --help      display help for command